Director of Radiography

 Enrollment in Clarkson College degree programs is limited through a selective admissions process.
 Admission policies and procedures are available from: the Enrollment and Advising office, College website or the Academic Policies & Procedures section (AD-1).

-Required Courses for Certificate in Medical 3D Printing Specialist
+Required Courses for Certificate in Medical 3D Printing and Visualization

 Courses Semester Hours

-MI 457 - Introduction to Medical 3D Imaging Segmentation and Applications 3
+MI 457 (DMI 457) - Introduction to Medical 3D Imaging Segmentation and Applications 3

 Total Semester Hours 12